espressif/esptool/README.md

 Note that TX (transmit) on the ESP8266 is connected to RX (receive) on the serial port connection, and vice versa.

-Do not connect the chip to 5V TTL serial adapters, and especially not to high voltage RS-232 adapters!
-3.3v serial only!
+Do not connect the chip to 5V TTL serial adapters, and especially not to "standard" RS-232 adapters!
+3.3V serial only!

 ## Entering the Bootloader